 •Luxury Chateau Accommodation•Pegasus Bridge Memorial Museum •Beny-sur-Mer Canadian War Cemetery•First views of the Mulberry Harbour•Longues-sur-Mer Battery•American Cemetery, Omaha Beach•Pointe du Hoc•Bayeux War Cemetery and Memorial•The story of Jack Banks•German cemetery at La Cambe•Museum of the Battle of Normandy

-Over three or four days, depending on tour selected, we will visit many of the evocative and sometimes emotional sites
+Over three days, we will visit many of the evocative and sometimes emotional sites

 that stand as a reminder of the human cost and horror experienced by those young

 Allied soldiers so many years ago.